 - Tubing hill (sorry, there’s no “magic carpet” on this one)

-- Nordic Center, led by former Olympic medalist Todd Lodwick, for snow shoes, cross-country skiing or fat bike rentals–check out the free lessons for kids as well
+- Nordic Center for snow shoes, cross-country skiing or fat bike rentals–check out the free lessons for kids as well

 - Winter wonderland event at the library for story time, holiday-themed crafts and hot apple cider and cocoa